osch/lua-lpugl/doc/README.md

   The parameter *initArgs* may contain the following parameters as key value pairs:

   * <a id="newView_backend">**`backend = lpuglBackend`**</a> - backend object to be used for the
     created view.
-Can be ommitted, if a default backend was set via [*world:setDefaultBackend()*](#world_setDefaultBackend)
+Can be omitted, if a default backend was set via [*world:setDefaultBackend()*](#world_setDefaultBackend)

   * <a id="newView_title">**`title = titleString`**</a> - optional string, initial title for the